 Future electric cars – such as StreetScooter’s fleet of vans – are changing the way businesses, including DHL Express, complete the last mile for their Customers.
 One of the unsung heroes of the electric vehicle revolution, StreetScooter’s affordable electric delivery vans are helping reduce carbon emissions in urban areas and are introducing viable battery electric logistics to companies across Europe and the world.
 We covered them in more detail back in November, and you can read the article here.

-Significantly, 14% of global carbon dioxide emissions come from transportation, and with 95% of vehicles using petrol or diesel engines, something needs to change.
+Significantly, 15% of global carbon dioxide emissions come from transportation, and with 95% of vehicles using petrol or diesel engines, something needs to change.
 Other than investing in a lot of solar panels, or paying for 100% renewable energy, switching to a greener form of transport is the most profound change that can be made.

-But are electric vehicles really that much greener?
+But are these eco-friendly cars really that much greener?
 Surely the electricity still needs to be generated, just as a petrol or diesel engine needs to burn its fuel?
 You’re right, in part: the electricity that charges your electric car does indeed need to be generated, often from relatively dirty fossil fuel or nuclear power stations.
 But the way that electricity is generated is changing at an incredible pace.
 The percentage of electricity generated by renewable sources has risen significantly in the last decade.
 By 2022, 30% of the world’s supply of electricity will come from renewable sources.

 The other big factor is running costs: 100 miles in an electric car costs just a few dollars, if that.
 In many parts of the world, 100 miles in a petrol car could cost US$10-15.
 An electric vehicle offers far superior fuel consumption (as long as you have a convenient place to charge it).